jyosa/MaPhi/README.md

 ```
 $ make install
 ```
-After doing this go to home and add the following lines to yuor .bashrc
+After doing this go to home and add the following lines to your .bashrc

 ```
 export PATH=$HOME/local/openmpi-2.02_gcc/bin:$PATH